 For those not in the know, the message may have been confusing, but for those who’ve followed this unusual and protracted campaign for a while it came as no surprise.

-The Snyder cut refers to a near-mythical version of 2017 superhero movie Justice League, far different from the version that actually made it to cinemas – and with Justice League star Jason Momoa claiming that he’s actually seen this mystery cut, and his co-stars Ben Affleck, Gal Gadot and Ray Fisher also calling for its release, it looks like the campaign won’t be going anywhere.
+The Snyder Cut refers to a near-mythical version of 2017 superhero movie Justice League, much different to the version that actually made it to cinemas.
+In August 2019, Aquaman star Jason Mamoa claimed to have actually seen this mystery cut, while his Worlds of DC co-stars Ben Affleck, Gal Gadot and Ray Fisher also called for its release,

-The basic background to this conspiracy theory is that director Zack Snyder (who exited the film early following his daughter’s death) had finished a cut of the big-budget team-up movie, but jittery Warner Brothers executives decided to reshoot large swathes of the film after the poor critical reaction to Snyder’s previous movie in the series, Batman vs Superman: Dawn of Justice.
+The basic background to the conspiracy theory is that director Zack Snyder – who exited Justice League early following his daughter’s death – had finished a cut of the big-budget team-up movie, but jittery Warner Brothers executives decided to reshoot large swathes of the film after the poor critical reaction to Snyder’s previous movie in the series, Batman vs Superman: Dawn of Justice.

 To be fair, some of this is definitely based in fact.
 It’s a matter of public record that Warner Bros brought on board Avengers director Joss Whedon to perform reshoots and rewrites to finish the film, and it’s fairly public knowledge that the film’s events and tone were altered significantly in the process – even if WB played down these concerns at the time.

 “The directing is minimal and it has to adhere to the style and tone and the template that Zack set,” said then-Warner Bros Pictures president Toby Emmerich.